Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 - Privacy and confidentiality: strict handling of personal and site data.

-Requirements (detailed)
+Requirements (practical)

 Mandatory for review